Skip to content

 Millions of doses of vaccine were distributed to Australians during robust national public health campaigns that began in 1956.

 Routine immunisation over the following decades helped control the disease.
-Australia has been polio-free since 2000.
+Australia was declared polio-free in 2000.

 The Central Queensland Herald, June 1956, on the introduction of the first polio vaccination campaign: